AdaCore/uwrap/documentation/language_match.rst

    match some_predicates ()

 tend to be has-predicates.
-They check that an expression exists / can be computed in the ``self`` enviroment.
+They check that an expression exists / can be computed in the ``it`` enviroment.
 Conversedly, predicates that look like references such as:

 .. code-block:: text